russhustle/leetpattern/docs/md/1584_min_cost_to_connect_all_points.md

 ## 1584.
-Min Cost To Connect All Points
+Min Cost to Connect All Points